Funding Allocation Summary: $1,298,000,000

 Eligible projects examples:

-- Streetscape improvements such as sidewalks, lighting, parking,
+- Streetscape improvement such as sidewalks, lighting, parking;

 - Activities to eliminate architectural barriers for the disabled;

 - Construction improvements to public spaces (plazas, town squares), cultural and art installations, and recreational areas and amenities;